 RMAG Publications Committee Summary of Goals and Activities

-Outcrop: Monthly newsletter of the Association with focus on upcoming current events and articles of “light” technical or current interest along with regular President’s Column.
-Outcrop is published on-line, with current and back issues available on the RMAG website.
+- The Outcrop: Monthly newsletter of the Association with focus on upcoming current events and articles of “light” technical or current interest along with regular President’s Column.
+Outcrop is published on-line, with current and back issues available on the RMAG website here.

-Materials to be published in Outcrop need to be submitted 1 month in advance of publication date; example-to be in the July 2012 Outcrop, item needs to be submitted to editors by June 1, 2012
+- Materials to be published in The Outcrop need to be submitted 1 month in advance of publication date; example-to be in the July 2015 Outcrop, item needs to be submitted to editors by June 1, 2015.

 Publications Committee and the Association regularly pursue technical publications (Guidebooks, Compilations, other Special Publications) of topical interest to the members of the Association.
 Editors are generally association members, authors need not be.
 These publications may be in conjunction with other organizations (AAPG, UGA, WGA etc) or may be stand-alone efforts of RMAG.
 The Publications Committee is always interested in hearing ideas for new Special Publications from membership We encourage RMAG members to pursue the advancement of a new Special Publication topic and to get involved with the editor process.